 Like William Pleeth once said to me in a lesson: “You have to know the cello with all its paths and byways, all its little bends and rivers”.
 I sat in his living room again, he was walking across the room to the other side to put some eau de cologne behind his ear.
 He called me pet.
 “Give me a new fingering, pet”, “and another one”.
 “Fingerings are like the soul of the music.
 You can do it”. ”Would you like to see my Stradivarius?”
 He took me to the adjacent room where the Stradivarius sat in its case – an impressive sight even though it did actually look like a quite normal cello.
 I was impressed nonetheless.
 “Let’s play some more.”
 His grey hair.
 His celebrity status: the famous teacher of Jaqueline Du Pré and now he is teaching me?!
 I feel like I have been transported to another world, an unattainable world.
 He talked to me as if he’d known me forever, like he really believed I could do any- thing.
 I tried to stretch my abilities towards his wishes and expectations.
 He calmed me down, talked me up.
 And all the time taking for granted that I could do it.
 And I could!
 It was as if simply being in his presence made me a better version of myself.
 He made me do magic there in his living room.
 I remember walking down the stairs after the lesson, he waved goodbye, then closed the door.
 I walked down the street into the enormous city, not quite knowing what had hit me.
 Trying to hold on to the feeling.
 But over the next week the magic gradually evaporated.
 The last time I played for him I felt utterly depressed afterwards, with the knowledge that this fantastic feeling of “I can do anything” wouldn’t last and I didn’t know who to ask for help in the aftermath.
 I couldn’t explain what had happened.
 I didn’t think of asking my own teacher for help with this.
 I just kept this faint memory of the fact that I could actually do anything, at least in his house, during those hours.

 It is difficult to conclude this project by saying anything categorically about how the listener reacts to the difference in my playing, but I can make assumptions based on comments and feedback I have had and the sense I get of actual communicating with the audience during performances.
 I conclude after these four years of working, that my work with embodiment, both types of understanding of affect, and creating presence is a way to speak more directly to the listener.
-The thought of music-as-speech inspired by the rhetoric performance practice, which incorporates a more spoken feeling, creates interest and keeps the listeners’ attention.

 The use of theories on interpretation, affects, developing presence and flow in performance, helps me put words to my lived experiences as a performer, and becomes a help for thinking and reflecting.
 The theory provides a foundation and an inspiration for my artistic work.
 The connections between my concepts come from inside my practice, and the concepts help to explain and to convey for myself and others how and why I should bring the body into performance and allow the body to take on a more central role in interpretation.
 Having words to explain phenomena which I before found hard to find words to describe, has created a better understanding of my embodied knowing and the work I had started.